When it comes to starting a planner brand, you may find yourself in a place where you have to make some big decisions.

-There are various different ways you can launch your planner business successfully.
+There are various different ways you can launch your planner brand successfully.

-Here are a few different strategies to get customers excited about your planner business:
+Here are a few different strategies to get customers excited about your planner brand:

 - Set up a Facebook page for your business.
 This is a great way to establish an online presence

 - Host an event in a fun location with drinks & food.
 This is a great way to get exposure in the local community.

 - Get Press!
 Pitch your story to the media and you may just land in an amazing publication

 - Send a hand-written letter in the mail with a discount on your services to the local community/neighborhoods.